 Welcome to the San Diego Ultra Running Friends

-governments lack the resources to maintain the trail network and volunteer participation is essential.
-Those of you who have worked with us on previous trail work outings or who have seen my reports on the same know that there is a big difference between the “before” and “after” pictures of the trail.
-Our group is particularly important to the local agencies because we have the fitness levels to access and work on the more remote trails (such as Long Valley on the PCT).
-Many of the trails used in our races do not allow mountain bikes and are rarely used by equestrians which means we are usually the primary user group concerned with the condition of these trails.
+TrailFit is particularly important to the local governmental agencies because we have the fitness levels to access and work on the more remote trails (such as Long Valley on the PCT).
+Many of the trails used in our races do not allow mountain bikes and are rarely used by equestrians, and as a result, we are usually the primary user group concerned with the condition of these trails.

-Thanks for helping maintain and improve our local trail system.
+Finally, thanks to all of our volunteers for putting out the manpower and girlpower we need to maintain and improve our local trail system.
 If you have any questions or comments, please feel free to contact me.

 Ken Bonus, Trail Coordinator